Volcan, Panama

 We asked expats in Volcan what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Volcan should be aware of several key factors.
 Firstly, the cost of living is relatively low compared to many Western countries, making it an attractive option for retirees.
 However, it's important to have a clear understanding of your financial situation and budget before making the move.
 The official language in Panama is Spanish, so learning the language or at least basic phrases can be beneficial.
 English is also widely spoken, especially in tourist areas, but less so in more rural areas like Volcan.
 Healthcare in Panama is generally of a high standard, with many doctors trained in the U.S. or Europe.
 However, it's recommended to have comprehensive health insurance as medical costs can be high for non-residents.
 The climate in Volcan is tropical, with a rainy season from May to November and a dry season from December to April.
 It's important to be prepared for this, especially if you're not used to such a climate.
 Volcan is a small town, so if you're used to city life, it might be a big change.
 However, it offers a peaceful lifestyle with beautiful natural surroundings, including the Baru Volcano and numerous hiking trails.
 Panama uses the U.S. dollar as its currency, which can make financial transitions easier for American retirees.
 However, it's important to understand the local banking system and any potential fees or charges.
 Finally, it's crucial to understand the visa and residency requirements for living in Panama.
 There are several options available, including the Pensionado visa, which is popular among retirees.
-It's recommended to consult with a legal expert or immigration consultant to ensure you meet all the necessary requirements," wrote one member in Volcan.
+It's recommended to consult with a legal expert or immigration consultant to ensure you meet all the necessary requirements," remarked one expat who made the move to Volcan.

 Will I be able to find a job in Volcan?